danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/03 Set and change the retention policy and the backup geo replication option for an Azure Database for PostgreSQL Single Server/readme.md

 After completing this lab, you will be able to:

-- How to set the backup retention policy and set backup geo replication during an Azure Database for PostgreSQL Single Server creation
+- Set the backup retention policy and set backup geo replication during an Azure Database for PostgreSQL Single Server creation
-- How to change the backup retention policy for an existing Azure Database for PostgreSQL Single Server
+- Change the backup retention policy for an existing Azure Database for PostgreSQL Single Server

 **Estimated Time:** 20 minutes